benders5e/benders5e/phb/classes/firebender.md

 You can use each of these features a number of times equal to your bending modifier.
 When you finish a long rest, you regain all expended uses.

 #### Healing
 At 7th level, you learn to clear blocked chi paths within creatures and redirect their energy towards wounds to speed up the healing process.
-By spending one minute concentrating on reading the chi paths in another person's body, you heal them by an amount of hit points equal to three times your firebender level.
+When you spend one minute concentrating on reading the chi paths in another person's body, they immediately roll a number of hit dice equal to your bending bonus.
+They add their constitution modifier to each hit die.
+These hit dice don't decrease the number of remaining hit dice they have.

-You can use this ability a number of times equal to your bending modifier per long rest.
+You can use this ability a number of times equal to your twice your proficiency bonus per long rest.

 #### Mass Heal
 At 11th level, you can use your firebending to channel your healing abilities in combat.
 Anytime you make an attack, you can spend 1 additional chi to cause the attack to confer healing benefits instead of damage.
-The attack automatically "hits" any allies and heals them by an number of hit points equal to your firebender level.
+The attack automatically "hits" any allies, who each get one bonus hit die to roll immediately.
+They add their constitution modifiers to the dice roll.

-This counts as a use of your healing ability.
+You can use this ability a number of times equal to your twice your proficiency bonus per long rest.

 #### Minor Energybending
 At 17th level, you learn to bend the energy within people's bodies to a limited extent.
 Once per long rest, you may spend an action to do one of the following: